The Aare Gorge canyon walk is another one of Switzerland's fabulous nature excursions. It's an…

 Kandersteg to Adelboden

 I was tired after a couple of tough days so it didn’t take long for me to find a shortcut.
-From the charming town of Kandersteg – home to loads of traditional wooden chalets and their beautiful ever-present red geraniums, we walked a short distance to a cable car.
+From the charming town of Kandersteg – home to loads of traditional wooden chalets, we walked a short distance to a cable car.
 It was a small one with room for about six people.
 It didn’t move quickly but it was faster than my uphill gait.

-We knocked about an hour and 750 metres of uphill walking off the day’s hike – making it a 6.5 hour hiking day instead of a 7.5 hour one.
+We knocked about an hour and 750 m of uphill walking off the day’s hike – making it a 6.5 hour hiking day instead of a 7.5 hour one.

 We did pass a sign – like many we’d seen, warning about getting too close to cows with their nursing calves.
 If people get close – and many do for the photo op, the cows can become quite nasty.
-Use common sense and give them their space.
+Use common sense.

 Once we were into the scree it was fine but the initial part of the descent on a rainy day would be brutal.
 Take the bad weather alternative.
 (Hike the path to Frutigen and then hop a bus to Adelboden.)